-It is possible to carry some Medicare coverage as well as employer coverage if you decide to work past the age of 65.
+It is possible to carry some Medicare and employer coverage if you decide to work past the age of 65.
 But the rules aren’t the same for everybody.

-There are many factors involved in whether or not you decide to go one way or the other.
+Many factors are involved in whether or not you decide to go one way or the other.
 And what’s good for you might not be the right decision for somebody else.
-Let us arm you with the right information to help you figure out which decision is right for you.
+Let us arm you with the right information to help you determine which decision is right for you.

 The Difference Between Primary and Secondary Payers

-As far as health coverage goes, a payer is a person or entity responsible for paying the costs of your medical care.
+Regarding health coverage, a payer is a person or entity responsible for paying the costs of your medical care.
 The size of the company you work for — the company that is providing your employer coverage — will determine whether Medicare or your employer coverage is the first or second payer when sorting out your medical costs.

-For a larger business with more than 20 employees, your employer coverage will be your first payer and Medicare will be your second.
-For smaller businesses with 20 employees or less, Medicare will usually be your first payer and your employer coverage will step up to fill in the gaps.
+For a larger business with over 20 employees, employer coverage will be your first payer, and Medicare will be your second.
+For smaller businesses with 20 employees or less, Medicare will usually be your first payer, and your employer coverage will step up to fill in the gaps.

-Under most circumstances, the plan that works best for newly retired beneficiaries is to enroll in Medicare Part A right away during their initial enrollment period (IEP) and wait to enroll in Medicare Parts A, B, and D until they’re ready to fully retire.
-But this can cause some confusion as far as filing claims and figuring out who is supposed to pay for what.
+Under most circumstances, the best plan for newly retired beneficiaries is to enroll in Medicare Part A right away during their Initial Enrollment Period (IEP) and wait to enroll in Medicare Parts A, B, and D until they’re ready to retire fully.
+But this can confuse filing claims and figuring out who is supposed to pay for what.

 Are Part B and Part D Optional?

 It’s optional to forego enrolling in Medicare Parts B and D if you decide to keep working past retirement.
-But the vast majority of recipients will be required to enroll in Part A as soon as they are eligible during their IEP.
+But most recipients will be required to enroll in Part A as soon as they are eligible during their IEP.

 Waiting to enroll in Medicare Part A past your IEP will incur a late enrollment penalty.
 Similarly, you could face a late enrollment penalty for Medicare Part B, Medicare Part D, or both if you don’t stay on top of your deadlines and your paperwork.
-Enrolling in Medicare Parts B and D are often redundant for beneficiaries who would like to keep their employer coverage.
+Enrolling in Medicare Parts B and D is often redundant for beneficiaries who want to keep their employer coverage.

-In general, carrying redundant coverage isn’t a good idea because you’re paying extra for benefits that are already being covered by one form of insurance or another.
-Also, in certain circumstances, providing redundant coverage to Medicare recipients is illegal and considered fraud.
+In general, carrying redundant coverage isn’t a good idea because you’re paying extra for benefits already covered by one form of insurance or another.
+Also, providing redundant coverage to Medicare recipients is illegal and considered fraud in certain circumstances.

 Avoiding Late Enrollment Penalties With Medicare & Employer Coverage

-When you decide to retire and end your employer coverage — also known as “creditable coverage” — you will need to act fast in order to avoid late enrollment penalties.
-Sometimes the enrollment window can be as short as 2 months, or as long as eight months, depending on your circumstances.
+When you decide to retire and end your employer coverage — also known as “creditable coverage” — you will need to act fast to avoid late enrollment penalties.
+Sometimes the enrollment window can be as short as 2 months or as long as eight months, depending on your circumstances.

-Also, keep in mind that it isn’t the length of your enrollment window which determines how expensive your late enrollment penalty will be.
+Also, remember that it isn’t the length of your enrollment window that determines how expensive your late enrollment penalty will be.
 It’s the time between the end of your IEP and when you finally decide to enroll.
-Some recipients may decide to work for several years past the age of 65, which can amount to some expensive penalties.
+Some recipients may decide to work for several years past age 65, which can amount to some expensive penalties.